BlackDrackk/BreakDefender/README.md

 # Malware Project “Bypass antivirus with malware programming and forensics methodology”

-This project is supposed to bypass windows defender and create a backdoor through a phishing link.
+The purpose of this project is to bypass Windows Defender and create a backdoor with a Malware (executable file) using a phishing method attack.
 This github is a step-by-step for setting up the environment.
+The primary objective of this project is to bypass Windows Defender and develop a stealthy backdoor by leveraging a Malware (executable file) through a phishing attack method.
+This GitHub repository serves as a comprehensive guide, providing step-by-step instructions on how we successfully bypassed Windows Defender.

 ## Table of Contents: